Walter Arnold Baker: Early life

 Walter Arnold Baker was born February 20, 1937, to Herschell T. and Mattie (Barger) Baker in Columbia, Kentucky.
 His father, grandfather (Herschell Clay Baker), and great-grandfather were all legislators in the Kentucky General Assembly.
 At age 9, he met United States Senator John Sherman Cooper, who became one of his idols.

 Growing up, Baker was friends with future Speaker of the Kentucky House of Representatives, Jody Richards.
-He obtained his early education at Lindsey Wilson Training School (now Lindsey Wilson College) in Columbia, before becoming part of the first graduating class at Adair County High School in 1954.
+He obtained his early education at Lindsey Wilson Training School (now Lindsey Wilson University) in Columbia, before becoming part of the first graduating class at Adair County High School in 1954.
 He earned a scholarship to attend Harvard College, where he was a member of Phi Beta Kappa and a friend and classmate of future Supreme Court Justice Anthony Kennedy.
 He graduated magna cum laude with a Bachelor of Arts degree in history in 1958.
 He then attended Harvard Law School, earning a juris doctor in 1961.

 Returning to Kentucky, Baker initially opened a law office in Louisville before moving to Glasgow in 1963.
 He also enlisted in the United States Air Force Reserve, and from 1961 to 1981, he was a judge advocate general in the Kentucky Air National Guard, attaining the rank of lieutenant colonel.
 He twice received the Meritorious Service Medal, in 1969 and 1981.

 Baker married Jane S. Helm, and the couple had a son, Tom, and a daughter, Anne.

 Political career

-In 1968, Baker was elected as a Republican to the Kentucky House of Representatives.
+In 1967, Baker was elected as a Republican to the Kentucky House of Representatives.
 As a legislator, he supported Governor Louie B. Nunn's campaign to increase the state sales tax from two percent to five percent, with the increased revenue going to fund education.

 First tenure in the Kentucky Senate

-In 1972, Baker was elected to the Kentucky Senate.
+In 1971, Baker was elected to the Kentucky Senate.
+On June 15, 1972, Baker was one of 11 Republican senators that voted against Kentucky's ratification of the Equal Rights Amendment.
 At the end of the legislative session, the Capitol Press Corps recognized him as its Outstanding Freshman Senator.
 In 1974, Baker was the lone vote against a Senate resolution honoring Martin Luther King Jr., explaining that he thought the Civil Rights Movement had pushed for too much too soon.

 Baker received the Kentucky Council on Crime and Delinquency Outstanding Service Award in 1975.
 In 1976, he failed to unseat Congressman William H. Natcher, a popular Democratic incumbent, but by capturing 40% of the vote, he came as close as any candidate in the previous 20 years to defeating Natcher.

 In 1976, 1978, and 1979, Baker was chair of the Senate's Republican caucus.
 He advocated a 1976 overhaul of the state judicial system proposed by Governor Julian Carroll.
 He was also the lone Republican to vote against a bill allowing public schools to post copies of the Ten Commandments in their classrooms; Baker explained that he thought the law was unconstitutional.
 In 1978, he was designated the most outstanding orator in the Kentucky Senate by the Capitol Press Corps.